misterbl/aircraft-scheduling/README.md

 Users can click on a flight in the flights list to add it to the rotation.

-Users can click on flight in the rotation to remove it
+Users can click on a flight in the rotation to remove it

 A 24h aircraft timeline is shown below the rotation table.
 Scheduled service in green, turnaround time in red, idle time in grey.